Endurance racing (motorsport): Endurance racing championships

-The Blancpain Endurance Series (BES) is a European sports car racing endurance series run by the Stéphane Ratel Organisation.
-It is similar to the ELMS, but it uses performance-balanced GT3 cars instead of GTE cars or prototypes and holds 3-hour races instead of 6-hour races.
-The series is centered around the 24 Hours of Spa.
+The GT World Challenge Europe Endurance Cup (GTWCEEC) is a European sports car racing endurance series run by the Stéphane Ratel Organisation.
+It is similar to the ELMS, but only uses performance-balanced GT3 cars instead of prototypes and holds generally shorter races, although some races are exceptions, such as the 24 Hours of Spa, which the series is centred on.
 One of the key emphases of the series is being friendly for amateur and gentlemen drivers, and there are numerous non-pro classes in addition to the premier GT3 Pro class.
 The series began in 2011 and saw increased involvement in 2012 and 2013.

 The Baja 1000 is an annual Mexican off-road motorsport endurance race held on the Baja California Peninsula.
 It is one of the most prestigious off-road races in the world.
 The race was founded by Ed Pearlman in 1967 and is sanctioned by SCORE International.
 The Baja 1000 allows various types of vehicles and classes to compete on the same course at the same time.
 The course has remained relatively the same over the years, with about every event being either a point-to-point race from Ensenada to La Paz, or a loop race starting and finishing in Ensenada.

-The Intercontinental GT Challenge is world sports car racing endurance series run by the Stéphane Ratel Organisation.
-Its rule is similar to Endurance Series.
+The Intercontinental GT Challenge is world sports car racing endurance series run by the Stéphane Ratel Organisation, like the GTWCEEC.
+Its rule set is similar to GTWCEEC, although it is centred on internationally renowned endurance races that are often part of multiple championships, such as the Bathurst 12 Hours and the Nürburgring 24 Hours, which belong to the GT World Challenge Australia and Nurburgring Langstrecken-Serie championships respectively.

 In popular culture

 Endurance motor racing has proven a popular subject for depiction in video games, and on film.
 The Lee H. Katzin film Le Mans, starring Steve McQueen, used real race footage, and enjoys cult status.
 The 1986 arcade game WEC Le Mans was the first to portray endurance racing in a videogame, while Gran Turismo 4 and 5 extended this to a real-time simulation of 24 hour events.
+In the 2018 stealth video game Hitman 2, a level takes place amidst an endurance race in Miami, Florida, with a target being a racer in the event.